 If you have planned and budgeted for an expensive purchase, getting a 0% purchase credit card is ideal for paying in instalments over an extended period.
 In this case, you should make a note of when the promotional balance period ends – most commonly around 18 months – and divide the total spent by those months.
 If you only repay the minimum amount each month, you will still owe money when the standard rate is introduced and will start paying interest.
 This is one of the main traps sensible borrowers fall into.

 They Let You Transfer Balances

 If you have made a large purchase during a 0% purchase offer and have not managed to pay it off in full, a 0% balance transfer credit card can prevent you from having to pay interest on the outstanding balance.
 With most of these cards, although you will not pay any interest for the promotional time frame, you will pay a one-off transfer fee.
-This will be explained in detail when you apply for the credit card.
+This will be explained in detail when you apply for a credit card.
 Balance transfers are also a great way to consolidate debt.
-If you have a few credit cards and are paying interest on their balances, then moving all these on to one card makes payments more manageable.
+If you have a few credit cards and are paying interest on their balances, moving all these onto one card makes payments more manageable.